jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

    E       TypeError: unhashable type: 'list'

-we also update our list of exceptions encountered
+I also update the list of exceptions encountered

 .. code-block:: python